danista37/Assignment/README.md

 # Assignment
-Run the command terraform init then terraform plan terraform apply to create the infrastructure
+Run the command for execution of tf code terraform init terraform plan terraform apply